macnis365/Interview_Preps/java/collection framework.md

 4. Iterator over Enumeration interface

-        1)	An iterator over a collection.
+        1)An iterator over a collection.
 Iterator takes the place of Enumeration in the Java collections framework.
             Iterators differ from enumerations in two ways:
-        2)	Iterators allow the caller to remove elements from the underlying collection during the iteration with well-defined semantics.
+        2)Iterators allow the caller to remove elements from the underlying collection during the iteration with well-defined semantics.
-        3)	Method names have been improved in iterator.(hasnext(), next(), remove())
-        4)	Method names in Enumeration (hasMoreElements(),nextElement())
+        3)Method names have been improved in iterator.(hasnext(), next(), remove()) 4)Method names in Enumeration (hasMoreElements(),nextElement())
-        5)	Iterators are fail-fast . i.e. when one thread changes the collection by add / remove operations , while another thread is traversing it through an Iterator using hasNext() or next() method, the iterator fails quickly by throwing ConcurrentModificationException
+        5)Iterators are fail-fast . i.e. when one thread changes the collection by add / remove operations , while another thread is traversing it through an Iterator using hasNext() or next() method, the iterator fails quickly by throwing ConcurrentModificationException

 5. Iterable interface

-        1)	Implementing this interface allows an object to be the target of the "for-each loop" statement.
+        1)Implementing this interface allows an object to be the target of the "for-each loop" statement.
-        2)	all subtypes of Collection also implement the Iterable interface.
+        2)all subtypes of Collection also implement the Iterable interface.
-        3)	The Iterable interface has only one method: public interface Iterable<T> {
+        3)The Iterable interface has only one method: public interface Iterable<T> {
           public Iterator<T> iterator();
         }

 6. Fail Fast ?

-        1)	When a problem occurs, a fail-fast system fails immediately.
+        1)When a problem occurs, a fail-fast system fails immediately.
         In Java, we can find this behavior with iterators.
 Incase, you have called iterator on a collection object, and another thread tries to modify the collection object, then concurrent modification exception will be thrown.
 This is called fail-fast.

-7. How to remove an item from collection while iterating
+7. How to remove an item from collection while iterating 1)Iterator.remove()
-        1)	Iterator.remove()

         Iterator<Integer> it = nums.iterator();
         while (it.hasNext()) {